 Our policies are underwritten for those people residing in the UK and we can not extend the terms to overseas residents.
 If you are going abroad for fewer than 180 continuous days, you can of course keep the policy and continue to benefit from cover

-The policy is underwritten by AIG Europe Limited.
+The policy is underwritten by American International Group UK Limited.

-If you would like to make a claim, simply click here to download a claim form and send it to Accident & Health Claims Department, AIG Europe Limited, The AIG Building, 2-8 Altyre Road, Croydon CR9 2LG
+If you would like to make a claim, simply click here to download a claim form and send it to Accident & Health Claims Department, American International Group UK Limited, The AIG Building, 2-8 Altyre Road, Croydon CR9 2LG